NinthTechMC/TechTree/README.md

 the entry will automatically be Completed upon being Completable.

 ## Error Handling
-If the config data is invalid, the error will be displayed when you open the guide book.
+If the config data is invalid, the error will be displayed as a chat message when you log in or when you reload.
-It will also be logged when loading the config.

 ## Data Structure
 Each player's progress is stored in the players data directory as `<player_name>.techtree.txt`